 Step 4: Follow-up with customers and employees

 Continue to be transparent about the specific actions your company has taken to address the issue.
 Let customers know what they can expect to see or how the Support process will change moving forward when you continue with marketing an experience.

 Let them know that the action you’re taking is in direct response to their feedback, and that their feedback will continue to be valued and prioritized through customer experience marketing in the future.
 Ask for them to continue to share feedback and provide direction for where they can continue to share.

 Step 5: Track the action to understand if it solves the issue over time

-The final step is to measure the impact of your actions over time to ensure that you’re driving the intended outcome.
+The final step is to measure the impact of your actions over time to ensure that you’re driving the intended outcome through customer experience marketing.

-Setup regular cross-functional team meetings to review actions and progress to goals (ensure that there area-specific metrics you’re measuring against like call volume or sentiment changes).
+Setup regular cross-functional team meetings to review customer experience marketing actions and progress to goals (ensure that there are specific metrics you’re measuring against like call volume or sentiment changes).
 Are existing actions solving the problem or is additional action needed?

 © 2020 LoopVoc.
 All rights reserved.